a-martyn/awd-lstm/README.md

 - **4.1 Variable length backpropagation sequences** (`data_loader.get_batches`): Randomly select sequence length for each batch.
 For example in batch i, predict word given 20 preceding words.
 For batch i+1, predict word given 19 preceding words.

 - **4.2 Variational Dropout** (`model.net.VariationalDropout`): An adaptation of torch.nn.functional.dropout that applies the same dropout mask each time it is called.
 Samples a binary dropout mask only once upon instantiation and then allows that same dropout mask to be used repeatedly.
 When minibatches are received as input, then a different mask is used for each minibatch.
 Note: The AWD-LSTM authors' implementation is not as described in paper.
-Their code appears to sample a new mask on each call. https://github.com/salesforce/awd-lstm-lm/blob/master/locked_dropout.py

 - **4.3 Embedding dropout** (`model.net.AWD_LSTM.embedding_dropout`): Word-level dropout on the embedding matrix.
 Means that if dropped then all occurrences of a specific word disappear for that forward/backward pass.